arivictor/intentional-architecture-in-python/book/5-use-cases.md

         if not fitness_class:
             raise ValueError(f"Class {class_id} not found")

-        # 2. Check if there's actually space
+        # 2. Check if there's space
         if fitness_class.is_full():
             return None  # No space available, nothing to do